 What will I do with my other children?
 Can they come too?

 Yes they can!
-At the Panda Clinic, there is a large waiting room with lots of space to accomodate siblings and other family members.
+At the Panda Clinic, there is a waiting room with space to accomodate siblings and other family members.
 Children can either crash out on a sofa after a long day at school, do some colouring or play with toys.

 How often will my child need to come for treatment and how many sessions will she need?